 Is GAMMA a social group?

 Although our primary mission is to support men through our support group meetings, many men who come to meetings make friends in the group.
 Those new friends become important part of their support system and their community outside of the meetings.
 Also, men often meet for dinner before, or a drink after, in person meetings.

 What information should I share with other attendees I meet?

 You should share only the information that you are comfortable sharing.
 There is no pressure to tell more about your life than you are comfortable sharing.

 How do I stay in touch with the men I meet?

-The meetings are weekly or two (or, occasionally, three) weeks apart, and sometimes you may want to talk to another attendee in between meetings.
+The meeting frequency varies by GAMMA group.
+Most meetings are weekly or every other week, and sometimes you may want to talk to another attendee in between meetings.
 Because of this, we encourage you to share telephone and/or e-mail addresses with each other if you wish, and particularly if someone's story strikes a particularly familiar chord with you.

 How do men maintain their confidentiality after meetings?